theChosenDevop/MailReminder/README.md

 # Gmail Unreplied Email Notifier

 ## 📌 Overview
 The **Gmail Unreplied Email Notifier** is a Node.js application that connects to the Gmail API and retrieves unreplied emails from the user's inbox.
-It provides an API endpoint that returns the count and subject lines of these emails, allowing users to stay on top of pending messages.
+It provides API endpoints that return the count and subject lines of these emails, allowing users to stay on top of pending messages.
+Additionally, it stores the email data in `integration.json` for persistent access.

 ## 🚀 Features
 - **OAuth 2.0 Authentication** with Google API
 - **Fetches Unreplied Emails** from the inbox
 - **Returns Email Count & Subjects**
-- **Express.js API Endpoint** for easy integration
+- **Express.js API Endpoints** for easy integration
+- **Saves Data to `integration.json`** for persistence
 - **Error Handling** for API failures

 ## 🛠️ Tech Stack